Boyka89cid/Mobile-Application-Agent/README.md

 kill creativity, it only enhances it.

-__Target User:__ This product will be used by the client looking fpr an AI agent to develop the basic functionality of the application, like rendering a screen correctly, adding and changing the RestAPI calls, adjusting the requirements according to the user requirement and many more tools can be added.
+__Target User:__ This product will be used by the client looking fpr an AI agent to develop the basic functionality of the Postgresql

 __Risk__: One risk we agree cannot ignore is AI/LLM agent capable of devlering all the different functionalites.
 To resolve this problem